skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 is.

-They conclude that Noreeno will certainly come to this town, unless he plans to sleep in the wilderness -which doesn't sound likely.
+They conclude that Noreeno will certainly come to this town, unless he plans to sleep in the wilderness -- which doesn't sound likely.
 He will doubtless have a number of men with him, as well as his cleric friend.
 This inn is the only one in town.

 So they can be reasonably sure that Noreeno will be staying in one of these five rooms tomorrow night.
 By reserving rooms themselves, they